KMA-Aarhus/pappenheim/README.md

 * Variant typing using **pangolin** and **nextclade**

 When pappenheim runs, it automatically checks and installs the newest versions of pangolin and nextclade.
+Given that you have a working internet connection at the time of starting the pipeline.